getporter/terraform-mixin/README.md

 ## Terraform variables file

-If you have required variables with no default or are overwriting default values, they should be persisted for terraform apply and destroy.
-Enabling
+By default the mixin will create a default [`terraform.tfvars.json`](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files) file from the `vars` block during during the install step.

-`createVarFile` during install along with a `vars` block will create a [`terraform.tfvars.json`](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files) during install.
-Adding file parameter and output will persist it for upgrade and uninstall.
+To use this file, a `tfvars` file parameter and output must be added to persist it for subsequent steps.

-The parameters for the terraform are only required at install and persisted for subsequent steps.
+This can be disabled by setting `disableVarFile` to `true` during install.

-Here is an example setup:
+Here is an example setup using the tfvar file:

 ```yaml
 parameters: